Complex Saddles of Charged-AdS Gravitational partition function: Introduction

-The outline of the paper is as follows: In Sec. \ref{sec:Sch_ads_d}, we revisit the puzzle and findings reported in \cite{Mahajan:2025bzo} for asymptotically AdS Schwarzschild spacetimes in arbitrary dimensions.
-Here, we discuss the implementation of Picard Lefschetz and homology averaging for generic complex saddles, along with associated thermodynamic stability analysis.
-In Sec. \ref{sec:charge_ads}, we extend this study to the charged AdS case, considering arbitrary dimensions for the grand canonical ensemble (fixed potential) and some specific dimensions for the canonical ensemble (fixed charge).
-Sec. \ref{d_KSW} is devoted for the analysis of weaker verison of KSW criterion and its compatibility with the puzzle raised in the earlier sections.
+The outline of the paper is as follows: In Sec. \ref{sec:Sch_ads_d}, we revisit the puzzle and findings reported in \cite{Mahajan:2025bzo} for AdS Schwarzschild black hole by generalizing to arbitrary dimensions.
+Here, we discuss the implementation of Picard Lefschetz and homology averaging of thimbles, along with thermodynamic stability from the viewpoint of PL analysis.
+In Sec. \ref{sec:charge_ads}, we extend this study to the charged AdS Schwarzschild black holes both in grand canonical ensemble (fixed potential) and the canonical ensemble (fixed charge).
+Sec. \ref{d_KSW} is devoted to the analysis of weaker verison of the KSW criterion and its compatibility with the puzzle raised in the earlier sections.
 Finally, summary of our findings and conclusions are presented in section \ref{conc}.